kevin-schumann/VRP-GYM/README.md

 ```sh
 ./reproduction.sh
 ```
-We used a Nvidia GTX 1070 TI with 16GB RAM to evaluate the agent on our envs.
+We used a Nvidia GTX 1070 TI and 16GB RAM to evaluate the agent on our envs.

 The above script will call the `reproduction.py` file with different environments.
 For the py file different arguments can be provided when used to evaluate a model, which are default set to the ones we used to evaluate our implementation.